bobhenkel/learn-nomad/README.md

 * Is there a kubectl run command?
 * Is there a kubectl exec command?
 * Are there namespaces like k8s?
-Yes
+Yes, see this to start https://learn.hashicorp.com/tutorials/nomad/namespaces
 * Is there a quick way to expose a service on a host port like k8s when you don't have a way to update DNS records?
 * Is there kubectl proxy like command?
 * Is there a kubectl port-forward like command?